 Popeye’s made the best dirty rice, but they’ve taken it off the menu!
 No worries, here’s a delicious copycat of Popeye’s cajun rice that you can make at home.
 It’s simple to make this Louisiana staple on the stovetop, and it’s ready in just 30 minutes.

-If you like Cajun food, you are going to love our Instant Pot Cajun Shrimp and our simple Shrimp Boil Recipe.
 Want the full Popeyes experience with your dirty rice?
 Make your own Popeye’s Chicken Sandwiches.

 I was sort of upset earlier this year when I heard that Popeye’s was taking their Cajun Rice off of the menu.
 I’ve always enjoyed Popeye’s chicken, and usually the hardest part of ordering food there is deciding if I should get mashed potatoes, french fries or cajun rice.
 Honestly, I sometimes get all three!